 • Good: registration-form.pdf

-Step 4: Upload PDF to Cascade
+Step 2: Upload the document to Cascade

-1. Navigate to your websites's _files folder
+1. Navigate to your websites's "_files" folder.

 2. In the top-left corner of Cascade, select: Add Content > _ALL > File

-3. Name the file and place it in your website's _files folder
+3. Name the file and place it in your website's "_files" folder.

-5. Click "Submit" in the ellipsis
+5. Click "Submit" in the ellipsis.

-Updating an existing PDF in place
+Updating an existing document in place

 1. Prevents broken links.
 Editing your file in place means that the URL of your document will not change.